baptistar/MLforIPDA/README.md

 # Machine Learning for Inverse Problems and Data Assimilation

+## Authors

-## Tutorials developed by Ricardo Baptista
+The tutorials are developed by: Ricardo Baptista (University of Toronto)
-## Collaboration with Eviatar Bach, Andrew Stuart, Daniel Sanz-Alonso
+Collaborators: Eviatar Bach, Andrew Stuart, Daniel Sanz-Alonso

+The tutorial setup and notation closely follows the reference: [arXiv](https://arxiv.org/pdf/2410.10523).

+## Software

 The code is developed using PyTorch.
 We include an application to Biochemical Oxygen demand model for inverse problems and an application to Lorenz-96 system for data assimilation.